nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 <img src="images/FindExecutionSequenceDiagram.png" width="550" />

-As different attributes have different constraints, the `parse` method in the `FindCommandParser` checks that all the attributes are valid before creating the `AttributeFilter` and the `FindCommand` objects.
+As different attributes have different constraints, the `parse()` method in the `FindCommandParser` checks that all the attributes are valid before creating the `AttributeFilter` and the `FindCommand` objects.
 If there is any attribute that is invalid, an exception would be thrown.

 When executing the `FindCommand`, the `clearProductFilters` method of the `Model` would be called to ensure that previous filters are removed.
 The individual `AttributeFilter`s would then be applied by calling the `addProductFilter` method in the `Model` class.
-This would then update the list of filtered products by checking if the product fulfils every condition in the `AttributeFilter` (i.e. returning true for when the `test` method is called with `Product` as the argument).
+This would then update the list of filtered products by checking if the product fulfils every condition in the `AttributeFilter` (i.e. returning true for when the `test()` method is called with `Product` as the argument).

 The updated filtered product list would then be displayed in the GUI.

 <div markdown="span" class="alert alert-primary">

-:bulb: **Tip:** Some `AttributeFilter`s like `NameFilter`, `CategoryFilter` and `DescriptionFilter` has the capability to do partial matching so the query given does not have to exactly match the actual product.
+:bulb: **Tip:** Some `AttributeFilter`s like `NameFilter`, `CategoryFilter` and `DescriptionFilter` have the capability to do partial matching so the query given does not have to exactly match the actual product.

 </div>